Maglev: Shanghai – Beijing

 A proposed line would have connected Shanghai to Beijing, over a distance of 800 mi, at an estimated cost of £15.5 billion.
 No projects had been revealed as of 2014.

 Germany

 On 25 September 2007, Bavaria announced a high-speed maglev-rail service from Munich to its airport.
 The Bavarian government signed contracts with Deutsche Bahn and Transrapid with Siemens and ThyssenKrupp for the €1.85 billion project.

-On 27 March 2008, the German Transport minister announced the project had been cancelled due to rising costs associated with constructing the track.
+On 27 March 2008, the German Transport minister announced that the project had been canceled due to rising construction costs.
 A new estimate put the project between €3.2–3.4 billion.